cdenq/fda-food-violation-score-predictor/README.md

 streamlit run app.py
 ```

 NOTE: The raw data is not pushed with this repo.
-Please contact me for more information if you wish to deploy this model locally.
+While you are able to deploy this app locally, you will not be able to re-run `eda.ipynb` or `model.ipynb` due to missing data sources.
+Please contact me for more information if you wish to rerun these files.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>